Bjonk23/install-log/README.md

 # install-log
-Package manager idea for LFS (Linux from scratch). fork of https://install-log.sourceforge.net
+Package manager idea for LFS (Linux from scratch).
+Fork of https://install-log.sourceforge.net to compile to modern glibc.